DJMoffinz/gs_project_template/README.md

 for building the _cool_ way compile `nobuild.c` with whatever compiler you use, then run the resulting binary

-works on linux, not yet tested on windows (if someone who uses windows tries this and it works make a PR to this readme and change this line)
+works on linux and windows

 ### pros and cons of using nobuild for this
 - cross-platform (pro)